NHSLeadership/nightingale-2-0/README.md

 # Nightingale 2.0.5
 #### *A WordPress theme for the NHS, based on the NHS.UK frontend library.*

-:exclamation: This is a Release Candidate version.
-Do not use on production sites. `Feedback is positively encouraged, please see how to get involved below`
+:exclamation: ~~This is a Release Candidate version.
+Do not use on production sites.~~ This is now ready for public scrutiny :).
+`Feedback is positively encouraged, please see how to get involved below`

 ## Dependencies